 Should I Get an HSA?

-- Check whether your employer contributes to an HSA and to what extent; and
+- Check whether your employer contributes to an HSA and if so, how much

-How Is It Different From a Flexible Spending Account (FSA)?
+How Is An HSA Different From a Flexible Spending Account (FSA)?

 Unlike HSAs, though, FSAs don’t have to be tied to a HDHP.
 Additionally, FSAs have a “use it or lose it” factor.
 Employers can offer one of two options: